daniel-althoff/HydroCerrado/README.md

 Topography indices are derived from the Shuttle Radar Topography Mission (SRTM) digital elevation model at 3 arc-seconds (Earth Resources Observation And Science Center, 2017); the climate indices derived from the precipitation and reference evapotranspiration time series; soil characteristics derived from the SoilGrids (Hengl et al., 2017) for the top 2.0 m soil layer; and the land cover characteristics derived from the MapBiomas (MapBiomas, 2020).

 ## Streamflow regionalization
-Daily streamflow time series (2003-2014) were simulated for all level 5 ottobasins withing or intersecting the Cerrado by Althoff et al. (2021, unpublsihed). \br
+Daily streamflow time series (2003-2014) were simulated for all level 5 ottobasins withing or intersecting the Cerrado by Althoff et al. (2021, unpublsihed).\
-*The Otto Pfafstetter classification is adopted in Brazil for the hierarchical classification of hydrologic units consisting of basins and interbasins (Furnans and Olivera, 2001).*
+*The Otto Pfafstetter classification is adopted in Brazil for the hierarchical classification of hydrologic units consisting of basins and interbasins (Furnans and Olivera, 2001).*\
-Even though some ottobasins characterize as interbasins, the simulated streamflow series is an approximation of their discharge contribution to the higher level basins they belong to.
+Even though some ottobasins characterize as interbasins, the simulated streamflow series is an approximation of their discharge contribution to the higher level basins they belong to.\
 (..insert ottobasins figure..)

 # References